mine-x/ctf-writeups/2025-target-cyber-defense-challenge/2_not-so-simple_mail_protocol/README.md

 Msg_id: <1742692263.849341@gwagm.co>
 ```

-I tried searching for similar email subject, but this turned up too many false positives.
-I also searched for the email domain and user agent and did not find anything useful.
+I tried looking for logs containing a similar email subject, but this turned up too many false positives.
+I also searched based on the email domain `gwagm.co` and user agent `XyzMailer` and did not find anything useful.

-I went back to the known ransom email and took a closer look at other attributes.
-The "Path" shows an intermediary mail server with an IP address of `250.24.46.164`.
+I went back to the known ransom email and took a closer look at the other attributes and noticed that "Path" shows an intermediary mail server with an IP address of `250.24.46.164`.
-Searching for this IP did turn up results - both the provided ransom email and another email sent one day prior.
+Searching for this IP did turn up results - both the provided ransom email and another email that was sent out one day prior.
 ![opensearch_result](<opensearch.png>)

 The "Subject" indicates this email is indeed part of this incident.